-• During the Earthquake
+· During the Earthquake

-- Remain calm and act. - If indoors, seek refuge under a desk, table or in a doorway and hold on.
+- · Remain calm and act. - o If indoors, seek refuge under a desk, table or in a doorway and hold on.
 Stay away from windows, shelves and heavy equipment. - If outdoors, move quickly away from buildings, utility poles, overhead wires and other structures.
 CAUTION: Avoid downed power or utility lines as they may be energized.
-Do not attempt to enter buildings until you are advised to do so by the proper authorities.
+Do not attempt to enter buildings until you are advised to do so by the proper authorities. - If in an automobile, stop in the safest place available, preferably an open area away from power lines and trees.
+Stop as quickly as safety permits and stay in the vehicle for the shelter it provides.